sigstore/protobuf-specs/README.md

 If you change protobuf definitions, you will need to regenerate the code by running the protocol buffer compiler on the changed `.proto` files.

 You will need [Docker](https://docs.docker.com/get-docker/) installed to generate the protobuf stubs.
 Then run,

 ```
 $ make all
 ```

-to generate the `*.pb.go` files under `gen/`.
+to generate the Go and Python files under `gen/`.